Saiwinkyaw/CRUD-Demo/README.md

 Just Test with postman

-now on master branch with master folder
+now on dev1 branch with dev1 folder